-IOT & HEALTHCARE
+IoT & HEALTHCARE

 Internet-of-Things has already started to contribute to the healthcare industry, and there’s much more that can be done with it- if leveraged efficiently.
 Here are some of the benefits that IOT can present to the Healthcare industry in the times to come:

-- Operations Enhancement: Ensuring smooth operation of a healthcare facility can play a pivotal role in minimizing costs and improving patient care.
+- Operations Enhancement: Ensuring the smooth operation of a healthcare facility can play a pivotal role in minimizing costs and improving patient care.
 Managing hospital resources like expensive equipment, staff, inventory, facilities, and patients is one of the many layers of operational complexity that exist in a healthcare set-up.
 Internet-of-Things can make a contribution in the following ways:

 - Medical Supplies’ Demand Anticipation: Healthcare operations’ staff can use the data to right-stock their medical inventories.
 Currently, large sums of money are spent on stocking a substantial amount of medical supplies.
 This is to ensure that they are available in case of emergencies.
 However, this blocks a healthcare facility’s capital and Internet-of-Things can help resolve the issue.
 With the help of IOT devices, emergency situations and patient care requirements can be anticipated to a great degree.
-This can indicate the level of demand for medical supplies, and hence the operations’ team can stock supplies in accordance.
+This can indicate the level of demand for medical supplies, and hence the operations team can stock supplies in accordance.

-- Supplies’ Stock Management: Apart from anticipating demand for medical supplies, their stock can also be managed in real time with the use of such IOT devices as RFID tags and mobile scanners.
+- Supplies’ Stock Management: Apart from anticipating demand for medical supplies, their stock can also be managed in real-time with the use of such IoT devices as RFID tags and mobile scanners.
 These technologies are already in use, and when combined with strong CRM tools they can generate valuable insights.

 - Equipment Scheduling: Many healthcare facilities tend to share expensive equipment.
 However, there is a high element of mismanagement as there is no fool-proof means being used for the equipment’s efficient scheduling.
-With cloud based scheduling applications with the use of Internet-of-Things devices, the utilization of this equipment can be tracked and coordinated to ensure lower costs.
+With cloud-based scheduling applications with the use of Internet-of-Things devices, the utilization of this equipment can be tracked and coordinated to ensure lower costs.